Skip to content ↓

 The principles are summarised below.

-The patterns of nature, evidencing the beauty and precision of Allah’s creation, are everywhere.
-They can be seen around us and in us, and in forms beyond this world.
-They can be seen in patterns of circles and spirals and in the proportions of different living things.
+Intricate patterns of beauty and precision abound in the natural world, evidencing a purposeful, loving and All-Powerful creator.
+They can be seen around us, within us, in forms beyond the solar system, in the depths of the oceans and in smallest particles.
+They can be seen in the mathematical patterns of circles and spirals and in the proportions of different living things.

-Nature works in cycles.
+A sub-set of Interdependence, cycles underpin the workings of Nature.
 Within these cycles, there are periods of growth and abundance, and there are times of decline and decay, of restoration and regeneration.
-At its most obvious, we see it in the cycle of day to night – a cycle that guides our own routines and practices of our daily prayers.
+At its most obvious, we see it in the cycle of day and night – a cycle that guides our routines and daily prayers.
+It is through cycles that Allah mercifully sustains human life.

+When we observe the natural world, we can see that its beauty and sustainability lies in its diversity.
 Allah made diverse ‘nations and tribes that we may know one another’.
-When we observe the natural world, we can see that its richness lies in its diversity.
 Diversity builds resilience, enriches life and is a great blessing from Allah.
+The diversity of His creation evidences the astounding Creator that He is.

-Good health is a great blessing of Allah that He instructs us to take advantage of before we are deprived of it.
+Good health is a great blessing that humans take for granted until they no longer have it, whether through chronic illness or old age.
+Allah that He instructs us to take advantage of good health before it ends.
+Immune systems, like all the innumerable biological systems that sustain life, emphasise the profound wisdom and mercy of the Creator.
 Health also reminds us of the need for balance in all aspects of our lives and the link between our individual health and the health of the world around us.

 Curriculum Overview